Cumulative generation of maximal entanglement between spectrally distinct qubits using squeezed light: Derivation of the Density Matrix in the Lossy Case

-We can express the state of the system using the density matrix formalism (this is due to the possibility of obtaining a mixed state post-photon detection), which allows us to obtain a general expression for how the qubits evolve as the probing process is repeated.
+We now consider possible losses during our entanglement process and express the state of the two emitters using the density matrix formalism (this is due to the possibility of obtaining a mixed state post-photon detection).
 We choose a frequency that satisfies Eq.~\eqref{eq:optimal}, where $t_1(\omega)=\pm t_2(\omega)$ no longer holds since $\gamma$ is no longer zero.
 Furthermore, it may be the case that the three frequency choices result in different scattering amplitudes for a given emitter pairing, and therefore, in different trajectories.
 We suppress the scattering amplitude notation so that $t_i(\omega)\rightarrow t_i$ and $t_{e,i}(\omega)\rightarrow t_{e,i}$.